Eleanor-CloudCannon/themelight-hugo-bookshop-template/content/_index.md

         image_alt: Harry sitting with a hat and glasses on.
       - name: Anne Lewis
         text: >-
-          This bakery is so professional and creative.
+          This bakery is so creative.
 A great all around experience with an awesome cake for my sisters 40th birthday.
         image: /img/testimonial4.jpg
         image_alt: Anne wearing a white top, hair in a bun.
       - name: Linda Webb